HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 ## 10. Total Revenue per Staff Member
+Null results indicate that the staff member has not made any sales up to the point of data collection.

 | staff_member       | total_sales      |
 | ------------------ | ---------------- |
 | Marcelene Boyer    | $   2,938,888.73 |